dhhepting/dhhepting.github.io/_assignments/CS-280/blog-entry-9m.md

 ---
 ### {{ page.title }}

-Your blog post is to be posted in the [blog on URcourses](https://urcourses.uregina.ca/mod/oublog/view.php?id=909814).
+Your blog entry is to be posted in the [blog on URcourses](https://urcourses.uregina.ca/mod/oublog/view.php?id=909814).
 References are to be included as hyperlinks within the post, close to the text that makes the reference.

 Please see [this resource for information about writing for the web](<https://www.nngroup.com/articles/concise-scannable-and-objective-how-to-write-for-the-web/>).

 ### Submission

-Post the blog and then submit only the hyperlink to your blog post.
-The link to your post will end with <code>viewpost.php?post=</code>, including a number after the "=".
+Post your blog entry and then submit only the hyperlink to it.
+The link to your posted entry will end with <code>viewpost.php?post=</code>, including a number after the "=".
 You can see a [demonstration post](https://urcourses.uregina.ca/mod/oublog/viewpost.php?post=32130), which is then used as the example in  the following instructions (<code>https://urcourses.uregina.ca/mod/oublog/viewpost.php?post=32130</code>):
 * start your submission and you will see this window:<br />
 <img class="img-fluid rounded" alt="Start" src="{{"/assets/teaching/img/link-1-start.png" | relative_url }}" />
 <p>&nbsp;</p>